Table of Content

 Menopause is just another phase in a woman’s life.
 It may come with many complications due to the changes in the hormone levels; thus making it harder to get adjusted.
 Some women even face serious complications that may endanger their lives and the hormonal replacement therapies may possess serious side effects.
 Yet this phase is controllable – there are many other approaches including medications, physical exercise, diet and other lifestyle changes.
+Mentioned are some of the ways women can change and improve their experience if infecting with Menopause.
 Consult with your doctor if you are feeling very stressed dealing with your menopausal phase; because the easier you accept this time, the better you handle your life.

 2. Prior, Jerilynn.
 "Perimenopause".
 Centre for Menstrual Cycle and Ovulation Research (CeMCOR).
 Retrieved 10 May 2013.